Nubessom/sf-logger/README.md

    private ILogger log = LoggerFactory.getInstance();
 ```

-Add logger's method calls where you need it in code, using corresponding log type and use parameters, based on what info you need to log.
+Add logger's method calls where you need it in code using corresponding log type and use parameters based on what info you need to log.
 See ILogger.cls for parameters reference.

 Example: